 The Oxford Hardship Fund (OHF) aims to assist students who are experiencing financial difficulties during their course.
 The level of support available and students’ eligibility for assistance vary based on the categories set out below.

-- Enrolled students with Overseas, EU, or Islands fee status must be experiencing unexpected and unforeseeable financial difficulties due to circumstances which could not have been predicted at the start of their course.
+For all other students: Students must be experiencing unexpected and unforeseeable financial difficulties due to circumstances which could not have been predicted at the start of their course.
 Applications are assessed by the University Hardship Committee at its termly meeting.
 Students are considered for an award of up to £6,000 (usually a combination a grant and loan at this level).

 Please note that students whose finances have principally been affected by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Assistance Fund (CAF).
 It is not possible to apply to the Oxford Hardship Fund in conjunction with the COVID-19 Assistance Fund.